danneu/p2-space-arena/README.md

 - p2's (0, 0) origin is on the bottom-left and increases up and
   to the right.
 Pixi's origin is on the top-left and increases down and to the right.
 It's painful having to flip the `y`.
-- [Giving each p2.Plane an id seemed to fix it...?!]
-  Ships can go out of bounds for some reason.
-I enclosed the `p2.World` with a `p2.Panel` on each side which, in my early testing, seemed impossible to tunnel through.
-  Maybe something changed during a rewrite I did today, but not ships will often just drift across the panel border.
-- When the user switches to another tab and then back to the game (accumulating frames at a slow rate), weird things happen.
-Bombs that were in fight before the tab-away will still be in flight when the player tabs back even though they detonated long ago.
-Stuff like that needs to be fixed.

 ## Notes to self